tomwillis608/go-cook/cookbook/index.md

 # Welcome to the Go Cook!
 Online Cookbook

-This is a collection of my favorite recipes, accessible from anywhere.
+This is a collection of my favorite recipes, accessible from anywhere, like my phone, in the kitchen.
 This includes recipes collected by my mother from family and friends, as well as how I actually cook these recipes from my family, as well as new things that I cook now.